MichaelGrupp/TTT/README.md

 * if required, adapt the `settings.tex` file
 * add your own chapters

-This template was tested with Texmaker & Tex Live on Windows and Sharelatex (sharelatex.com).
+This template was tested with Texmaker on Linux & Tex Live on Windows and Sharelatex (sharelatex.com).